 - 1. Qualifications:

 - a.
 Strong communication skills

 - b.
 Has impressive creative ideas

 - c.
 Serves as a Board member for one year prior to assuming position

-2. Responsibilities:
+- 2. Responsibilities:

 - a.
-Serves as a link between the Executive Office and the Board to ensure the achievement of marketing goals - b.
-With the Executive Director and Marketing Manager, facilitates the activities of the CBIC Board during the national APIC conference as they relate to CBIC booth assignments and when indicated, attending and presenting information on CBIC certification at the Section and Focus Group meetings.
-The Marketing Committee Chair's attendance at the APIC National Conference is included in the annual CBIC Budget. - c.
-With the Executive Director, Marketing Coordinator, and CBIC President, determines the CBIC activities to occur during the IPAC Canada conference and International Federation of Infection Control Conference (IFIC). - d.
+Serves as a link between the Executive Office and the Board to ensure the achievement of marketing goals

+- b.
+With the Executive Director and Certification Program Manager, facilitates the activities of the CBIC Board during the APIC National Conference as they relate to CBIC booth assignments and when indicated, attends and presents information on CBIC certification at meetings. - c.
+With the Executive Director, and CBIC President, determines the CBIC activities to occur during various conferences. - d.
 Ensures the website content is current. - e.
 Assists in the development of marketing goals. - f.
 Is involved in the assessment and selection of promotional items for sale to certificants and evaluation for continuance. - g.
 Works with the Executive Director to monitor marketing expenses.